PracticeMakesCorrect/PowerBI-Pipeline-Forecast-Formulas/README.md

 # PowerBI-Pipeline-Forecast-Formulas
-Part of a project when I supported 6 Sales managers with their forecasting needs.
-The Power BI report tracks sales pipeline creation, monitors deal progression, and assesses performance against targets.
-It helps sales managers and representatives identify trends, manage forecasts, prioritize deals, and address attrition risks.
-It shows short-term changes (e.g. in dollars and forecast status) and provides a strategic overview.
+Some skills you will need to track sales pipeline creation, monitors deal progression, and assesses performance against targets.
+This helps sales managers and representatives identify trends, manage forecasts, prioritize deals, and address attrition risks.

-Formula fields and values have been edited to preserve confidentiality.